joclement/Dotfiles/README.md

 ### Installation

-The installation process is explained in detail in the file `install.sh`.
+The installation process is explained in detail in the file `install.sh` and you can get some help information with `install.sh -h`.

 ### Quick Installation